vinayakanataraj/linuxMintEssentialSetup/readme.md

+This script installs a bunch of apps which I was lazy to install by myself.

+Installation instructions:

-Clone this repository.
+1. Clone this repository.

-Navigate to the directory containing the "setup.sh" file.
+2. Navigate to the directory containing the "setup.sh" file.

-run the command:
+3. run the command:
         ./setup.sh

-Provide your password
+4. Provide your password

-Wait for the setup to finish (patiently)
+5. Wait for the setup to finish (patiently)

+if you want to modify this installeer, then you can comment out any line you want by adding a # in the beginning of the line (open the setup file using some text editor).

+bye